ibm-cloud-docs/AnalyticsEngine/get-cos-credentials.md

 ## Summary

-The following table summarizes the access methods to the {{site.data.keyword.cos_short}} service and the actions supported by the access types.
+The following table shows you which access method to the Object Storage service to select for the action you want to carry out.

 | Action | Type: Service ID | Type: API key     |
 |------|------------------|--------------------|